The Best Cars for Seniors in 2020: Terrific Options for Older Drivers

 4. Hyundai Santa Fe

-It's no wonder the redesigned 2019 version of this midsize SUV received the highest safety rating from the IIHS.
+It's no wonder the 2020 version of this midsize SUV is a top safety pick of the IIHS.
 Features like blind spot warning, rear cross-traffic alert, adaptive cruise control, and driver attention warning come standard.
 The Santa Fe is even equipped with sensors that prevent the rear door from opening if another vehicle is coming up from behind.

 The Outback is a midsize SUV that looks and drives more like a station wagon.
 It provides a roomy cabin, comfortable seats, fantastic visibility, and a smooth and quiet ride.
 The large front doors open wide for easy access, and the power seat can be easily adjusted.
 Safety features like adaptive cruise control, blind spot warning, and rear cross-traffic alert are included on all trims.